Concern for Community

 Showing concern for the communities we serve means being good stewards of our environment.
 Coast Electric employees spend hours donating their time and efforts to various environmental projects that ensure the natural beauty of our communities is preserved.

-Each fall, Coast Electric, along with its partners including the Hancock County Board of Supervisors, the Mississippi Department of Environmental Quality and Mississippi Power, host a Household Hazardous Waste Day at Coast Electric's headquarters facility in Kiln.
-Each year, hundreds of vehicles drop off tons of tires, paint, old electronics, chemicals and more to ensure proper disposal.
+Coast Electric, along with the Hancock County Board of Supervisors and the Mississippi Department of Environmental Quality sponsors a Household Hazardous Waste Day.
+Each year, employees volunteer to offload hazardous waste from hundreds of vehicles that drop off tons of tires, paint, old electronics, chemicals and more to ensure proper disposal.

-Coast Electric employees volunteer each quarter to clean stretches of highway in Hancock and Pearl River counties as part of the Mississippi Department of Transportation's Adopt-A-Highway program.
+Coast Electric employees volunteer each quarter to clean stretches of highway in Hancock, Harrison and Pearl River counties as part of the Mississippi Department of Transportation's Adopt-A-Highway program.

 Employees participate in a variety of land and waterway cleanups throughout the year.
 Coast Electric representatives are active in Renew our Rivers efforts, Friends of Boley Creek events and even began their own cleanup of McLeod Park.
 The efforts of these dedicated volunteers mean others are able to enjoy our waterways and green spaces.